Tereza de Benguela: Life

 Queen Tereza led the political, economical and administrative structure of the quilombo, maintaining a defense system with guns traded with white people or redeemed from the nearby villages.
 The stolen objects used against the black community that used to take refugee there were transformed into work instruments, because they knew how to work with forge.
 The Quilombo do Guariterê, besides the parliament and a queen counselor, developed cotton production and owned looms where they produced fabric that was commercialized outside the quilombos.
 They also used to sell food.

 Legacy

 In 2014, July 25 was designated the National Day of Tereza de Benguela and the Black Woman.

+A biography about her was written by author Jarid Arraes as part of her 2015 cordel collection and book Heroínas Negras Brasileiras em 15 cordéis.